nadiarizki/QA-Portofolio/README.md

 __QA Engineer Bootcamp__
 *bootcamp by Digital Skola*
-Mini bootcamp (11 sessions/4 weeks) in Automation testing, covering skills in web, API and perfomance automation test.
+Mini bootcamp (4 weeks) in Automation testing, covering skills in web and API automation test and performance test

 #### What i've learned:
 * GIT Version Management